-This specific targeting is what makes email drip campaign engagement so high.
-In fact, companies that use targeted email marketing have seen up to a 760% increase in revenue, according to a report by Campaign Monitor.
+This specific targeting is what makes email drip campaign engagement so high – a report by Campaign Monitor found that segmented campaigns drive a 760% increase in revenue.

 Here’s a brief example of how an email drip campaign can be structured to entice customers to upgrade to a premium service after they’ve started a one-week free trial.

 - Email 1 (sent on signup)